-- improving the experience of people identified by the protected characteristics when waiting for their appointment; and - making information more accessible and specific to patients who have a clinical need.
+• improving the experience of people identified by the protected characteristics when waiting for their appointment; and

+• making information more accessible and specific to patients who have a clinical need.

-In the past year, this has included further enhancing our approach to accessible information standards via a dedicated project to further improve our compliance, respond to patient feedback, and to ensure we become an exemplar, noting our patient demographic and specialty.
-Additionally, the trust has developed new patient experience principles in collaboration with staff and patients to elevate patient experience and incorporate our values of excellence, equity and kindness across the whole patient pathway.
-We are also implementing the National Patient Safety Strategy, which focusses on maximising the things that go right and minimising the things that go wrong.
-This has included the formal launch of the Patient Safety Incident Response Framework (PSIRF) and a "Safer September" campaign to promote World Patient Safety Day and create a culture of continuous learning and improvement.
+In the past year, the Trust has further enhanced our approach to accessible information standards with an improved flagging system within the clinical record, enhanced information to support staff and development of a training programme for staff.
+In addition, the trust is rolling out our patient experience principles to elevate patient experience and incorporate our values of excellence, equity and kindness across the whole patient pathway.
+We have implemented the National Patient Safety Strategy, which focusses on maximising the things that go right and minimising the things that go wrong.
+This has included the development of a new approach to patient safety incidents and the development of a learning management system to enhance our safety culture.